Chevrolet Fleetmaster: 1947

 The 1947 Series 2100 EK Fleetmaster was little changed from its predecessor, the most notable visual difference being a new radiator grille with a more horizontal theme.

 1948

 The 1948 Series 2100 FK Fleetmaster was again little changed from the previous year.
 There were no significant body alterations, however the radiator grille featured a vertical centre bar.

 Replacement

 For the 1949 model year the Fleetmaster was replaced by the 2100 GK Series Chevrolet Deluxe, offered in Styleline and Fleetline sub-series.

 Australia production

-The Chevrolet Fleetmaster was also produced by General Motors-Holden's in Australia.
+The Chevrolet Fleetmaster was also produced by Holden in Australia.
 As Holden had carried over the body tooling from its 1940 models, the Australian sedan differed from its US counterpart in having a different body with rear-hinged back doors and a larger trunk.
 The grilles fitted to the Australian models were the same as those used on the US models.
 Australian Fleetmasters were produced in 1946, 1947 and 1948 models.